Pennsylvania Group Health Insurance Plans and Employee Benefits Solutions

 • Infusion therapy (chemotherapy)

-Small employers aren’t required to provide health insurance for their employees.
+Small employers aren’t required to provide health coverage for their employees.
 For many, the cost seems prohibitive.
 One reason is that per capita costs may be higher for small businesses since insurers evaluate the risks in the employee pool to determine subscriber rates.

 Pennsylvania does not require employers to offer paid or unpaid time off to workers.
 However, employees value their benefits packages, and many companies offer some time off to recruit and retain talent.
-In addition, paid time off and expanded family leave (often unpaid) are among the most requested benefits after health insurance.
+In addition, paid time off and expanded family leave (often unpaid) are among the most requested benefits after health protection.

 Taylor Benefits specializes in the following:

-Taylor Benefits Insurance also recognizes that insurance requirements are in near-constant flux in Pennsylvania.
+Taylor Benefits also recognizes that insurance requirements are in near-constant flux in Pennsylvania.
 Because we understand the local conditions and regulations, you can rest assured we offer group coverage to all businesses operating in this unique state.

-Contact us today at the number on the top of the page for a FREE estimate and available group benefits options in Pennsylvania, or complete the simple form on the right for a no-obligation, customized proposal for your Pennsylvania-based business.
+Contact us today at the number on the top of the page for a FREE estimate and available group benefits options or complete the simple form on the right for a no-obligation, customized proposal for your Pennsylvania-based business.

 Relevant Statistics